imdone/imdone-atom/README.md

 <!-- ### Using markdown -->
 ### Open files in [intellij and webstorm](https://www.jetbrains.com/products.html)
 - **Open task links in [intellij](https://www.jetbrains.com/products.html) family of products with imdone-atom and [imdone intellij plugin](https://plugins.jetbrains.com/plugin/8067)!**

+### Ignoring files
+- Configuration setting
+You can ignore files with the "Exclude Vcs Ignored Paths" setting

+- .imdoneignore
+  `.imdoneignore` is implemented using the [ignore](https://www.npmjs.com/package/ignore) package.
+Each file in your projects path is tested against the rules in `.imdoneignore`.
+  To ignore all but some subdirectories, see this Stack Overflow question. [git - .gitignore exclude folder but include specific subfolder - Stack Overflow](http://stackoverflow.com/questions/5533050/gitignore-exclude-folder-but-include-specific-subfolder)

+- .imdone/config.json
+  imdone will also ignore files and folders that match a regex in the `.imdone/config.json`, `exclude` array.
+The array is seeded with some common excludes on first run.

+  **IMPORTANT:** If your project is large (#files > 1000) consider adding an .imdoneignore file.

 Install
 ----